Awjaz al-Masalik: Reception

 Abul Hasan Ali Hasani Nadwi relates that he once heard from Muhammad 'Alawi al-Maliki, a remarkably erudite and open-minded scholar of his time, that upon encountering the definition of Awjaz, he was taken aback by the depth of knowledge and precision exhibited by a legal expert of the Maliki school.
 He exclaimed, "Had Sheikh Zakariyya not identified himself as a Hanafi, I would have been incredulous of anyone who claimed that he was not a Maliki, given the abundant Maliki details contained in Awjaz al-Masalik that necessitate prolonged inquiry into our own texts."
 Abul Hasan Ali Hasani Nadwi further reports that even the Chief Justice of the United Arab Emirates, Ahmad Abdul Aziz bin Mubarak, a preeminent scholar of the Maliki school, has shown great interest in publishing and disseminating Awjaz al-Masalik ila Muwatta Malik.
 The fact that scholars from other schools of thought accord respect to and quote its statements and details without sectarian bias is a testament to the author's impartiality and represents a significant accomplishment for the popularity of Awjaz.
 Abd al-Fattah Abu Ghudda wrote a letter to Zakariyya Kandhlawi praising him for his commentary on the book of Muwatta Imam Malik, saying that it has opened people's hearts and minds and that he has worked hard to benefit those who use it.
 Abu Ghudda also stated that Zakariyya Kandhlawi's commentary is superior and more eloquent than all other commentaries on the same book.
+Taqi Usmani added that it is widely esteemed among scholarly circles in the Indian Subcontinent, requiring no introduction or description.
+Its scientific and research qualities are well-recognized by scholars, and even those with basic knowledge of Hadith science are familiar with its features and benefits.

 Legacy

+Ahmad Asmadi Sakat completed his PhD thesis in 2010 at the University of Malaya titled Al-'Allamah Muhammad Zakariyya al-Kandahlawi's Methodology in Compiling the Book Awjaz al-Masalik ila Muwatta' Malik.
+Muhammad Sarwar Khan also completed a PhD thesis in 2019 titled Characteristics and Methodology of Awjaz-al-Masalik: An Analytical Study at the University of the Punjab.
 The Hadis Research Institute (INHAD) organized a conference on Compilation & Writing Methodologies adopted by Hadith Scholars in November 2019, with a focus on the classical and contemporary perspective.
 The conference was held at the Selangor Islamic University (KUIS), Malaysia, and featured several speakers, including Syed Abdul Majid Ghouri.
 During the conference, Ghouri delivered a speech titled "The Approach of Sheikh Muhammad Zakariyya Kandhlawi in His Book Awjaz al-Masalik ila Muwatta Malik."